-Providing accurate information through blogs and social media platforms is the best way to respond to incorrect online health messages.
+Providing accurate information through blogs and social media platforms is a good way to respond to incorrect online health messages.

-Doctors are in a unique position to educate the public.
-By sharing their knowledge online the public, the health care system and the doctor, will all benefit.
+Doctors are in a unique position to educate.
+By sharing knowledge online the public, the health care system and the doctor, will all benefit.

-The 2 main reasons why doctors should be blogging are:
+The two reasons why doctors should be blogging are:

 - Debunking myths: Clarifying the common misunderstandings about health issues.

-- Leading the way: Sharing information about health, disease and its management.
+- Sharing information about health, disease and its management.